-Mike Meagher (1843-1881) – Born in Ireland, he and his family immigrated to the United States, first settling in Illinois.
+Meagher was born in Ireland on April 2, 1843, and immigrated to the United States with his family, first settling in Illinois.
 Both he and his brother, John, served in the Civil War before making their way to Kansas.
 Meagher worked first as a stage driver before being appointed marshal of Wichita, Kansas in 1871.
-Mike made his brother a assistant marshal and also working for him were Billy Smith, Charles Bratton, and Wyatt Earp.
-After three years, Meagher left Wichita and headed to Indian Territory where as a freight wagon driver before becoming a U.S. Deputy Marshal in 1874.
+Mike made his brother an assistant marshal and also working for him were Billy Smith, Charles Bratton, and Wyatt Earp.
+After three years, Meagher left Wichita and headed to Indian Territory where he worked as a freight wagon driver before becoming a U.S. Deputy Marshal in 1874.